We’ve all heard of the Arctic Circle, but do you know what is it? Is it a real circle? And if so, where is the Arctic Circle on the map?

 Is the North Pole in the Arctic Circle?

-Yes, the geographic North Pole is the northernmost point of the Arctic region, and lies pretty much at the centre of the Arctic Circle.
+Yes, the geographic North Pole is the northernmost point of the Arctic region, and lies pretty much at the central point of the northern polar circle.
 And the distance from the Arctic Circle to the North Pole is around 1600 miles.

 So, if you thought that the Arctic Circle was pretty far north, the North Pole is a long way further north still!